Dr.Raja,Leslie, & Vishwa...Warriors of the Heart.

-Hoping that each of you are doing beautifully…May we all, all of us without exception, be blessed with insights that deepen compassionate understanding.
-May we, too, be gentler and more supportive to each other.
+Hoping this finds each of you in excellent circumstances…May we all, all of us, without exception be blessed with insights that deepen compassionate understanding.
+May we, too, be gentler with and more supportive to each other.

 Please…Keep your support coming…We need all the help we can get.

 With love and thanks...And wishes for everything, good,